emqxarchive/emqx-docs-en/source/advanced.rst

 The topic may contain wildcards (:code:`+` or :code:`#`) in it as per usual rules.
 Group is not allowed to contain the characters :code:`+`,:code:`#`, or :code:`/` in it.

-It is recommended to use QoS 2 when using shared subscriptions.

 Example:

 .. code-block:: shell